-At their regular September 2018 meeting the Urban Design Committee conducted a final review of streetscape encroachments and improvements for the Sauer Center, located at 2000-2220 West Broad Street (UDC 2018-36) and recommended that the Department of Public Works approve the application.
+At their regular September 2018 meeting the Urban Design Committee conducted a final review of a similar project that focused on streetscape encroachments and improvements for the Sauer Center, located at 2000-2220 West Broad Street (UDC 2018-36) and recommended that the Department of Public Works approve the application.

-Staff found that the project did a commendable job of improving this section of streetscape while maintaining a balance of existing and new landscaping while maintaining effective sidewalk width for both movement and programming.
-The use of hardscape materials to denote commercial entrances, outdoor seating, and streetscape furnishings further illustrated the thoughtful consideration that went into the design to further provide visual interest and overall enhancement of the public realm.
+Staff found that the project did a commendable job of improving this section of streetscape while maintaining a balance of existing and new landscaping while e.
+Master Plan